wp-plugins/who-owns-your-country/README.txt

 1. Page for searching the owners.
 Hooks in the plugin also allow the template owner to add custom columns and orderings to this page.
 Besides the filters (by enterprises, persons, state institutions and "ranked" corporations) and ordering, the text search form has an autocomplete feature, leading the guest directly to the factsheet og the owner found.

 == Changelog ==

+= 0.92 =
+* Fixed some PHP warnings for empty objects
+* Changed the way whoowns tables are called

 = 0.91 =
 * Fixed the header of whoowns.php to point to most recent file